csoroz/CIPs/CIP-1694/README.md

 Note, however, that crowd-sourcing with a Plutus script is always an option to gather the deposit.

-We could, alternatively, accept the possibility of a large number of actions active at any given time, and instead depend on off-chain socialization to guide voters attention to those that merit it.
+We could, alternatively, accept the possibility of a large number of actions active at any given time, and instead depend on off-chain socialization to guide voters' attention to those that merit it.
 In this scenario, the constitutional committee might choose to only consider proposals which have already garnered enough votes from the DReps.

 ### No AVST

 An earlier draft of this CIP included the notion of an "active voting stake threshold", or AVST.
-The purpose was to ensure the legitimacy of each vote, removing the possibility that, for example, 9 out of 10 Lovelace could decide the fate of millions of entities on Cardano.
+The purpose of AVST was to ensure the legitimacy of each vote, removing the possibility that, for example, 9 out of 10 Lovelace could decide the fate of millions of entities on Cardano.
 There are really two concerns here, which are worth separating.

-The first concern is that of bootstrapping the system, i.e. reaching the initial moment when a sufficient amount of stake is registered to vote.
+The first concern is that of bootstrapping the system, i.e. reaching the initial moment when sufficient stake is registered to vote.
-The second concerns is that the system could lose participation over time.
+The second concern is that the system could lose participation over time.
-One problem with the AVST is that it gives an incentive for SPOs to desire a low voting registration (since then their votes hold more weight).
+One problem with the AVST is that it gives an incentive for SPOs to desire a low voting registration (since their votes then hold more weight).
 This is absolutely not a slight on the existing SPOs, but an issue with bad incentives.

 We have chosen, therefore, to solve the two concerns differently.
 We solve the bootstrapping problem as described in the section on bootstrapping.
-And we solve the long-term participation problem by not allowing reward withdrawals (after the bootstrap phase) unless the stake is delegated to a DRep (including the two special cases, namely 'abstain' and 'no confidence').
+We solve the long-term participation problem by not allowing reward withdrawals (after the bootstrap phase) unless the stake is delegated to a DRep (including the two special cases, namely 'Abstain' and 'No confidence').

 ## Path to Active